toolateralus/scrit/docs/features.md

 // this will print
 // {}
-// because myObject was null or undefined (undefined in this case)
+// because myObject was null
 // when ??= was used.

 ```